ProjectsEast Kimberley Graphite Project

 Corkwood Drilling Program

 The maiden drilling campaign at the Corkwood Graphite Project was comprised of 33 holes across 7km of strike for 2,949 metres.
-The drill holes were sited to target strong anomalies in the VTEM survey and on the granted tenement.
+The drill holes were sited to target strong anomalies in the VTEM survey.
 All the assays were completed by February 2016, with results defining broad, near surface coarse flake graphite mineralisation.
 Six prospect areas were drilled.

 The drilling has intersected coarse visual flake graphite mineralisation, with graphite present in every hole.
 Mineralisation is near surface and has a broadly tabular geometry and shallow dip.
 Two prospect areas, Windrush and Snowbird, each returned better grades, including: